Summary

 Cons:

-- Presence of Grains: Contains wheat, maize, and rice, which may not be suitable for cats with grain sensitivities.
+- Contains multiple grains: Ingredients like wheat, maize, and rice may not be suitable for cats with grain sensitivities or owners seeking grain-free options.

 Nutrition